 Even if your case seems to be relatively straightforward, you will likely face opposition from the bus driver’s insurance company.
 More than that, you may miss out on compensation from liable parties you didn’t identify, such as the bus driver’s employer, the bus manufacturer, or even the city for a poorly designed street layout or highway defect.
 When you retain a legal advocate who understands this area of law, you can be confident knowing that no stone will be left unturned and maximum financial recovery will be achieved in your case.

-Arnold & Itkin has recovered $1+ billion for injury victims in the last 5 years.
+Arnold & Itkin has recovered billions of dollars for injury victims in the last few years alone.
 We know how to handle serious accident claims.
 Talk to our lawyers today about your bus accident!